Skip to content

 Token expiration handling System User tokens don't expire; not a realistic scenario Low

-The most meaningful untested path is the full end-to-end run from GitHub Actions against both real APIs.
-That requires the IP whitelist issue to be resolved first.
-Once it is, a manual workflow_dispatch run with DRY_RUN=true should be the integration test.
+The most meaningful untested path is the full end-to-end run from GitHub Actions against both real APIs for all three campaigns.
+That requires the IP whitelist issue and the new System User token to be resolved first.
+Once both are ready, a manual workflow_dispatch run with DRY_RUN=true should be the integration test.

 Running Tests Locally